qminer/qtopology/docs/quick_start.md

 ## Advanced usage - distributed mode

-To set up distributed scenario, one needs to use some implementation coordination storage.
+To set up distributed scenario, one needs to use some implementation of the coordination storage.
 QTopology by itself provides HTTP and file-based coordination, a separate project provides [MySQL-based storage](https://github.com/qminer/qtopology-mysql) and developers can create their own.

 In this section we will use MySQL-based storage as an example, but changes to use other implementations are minimal (i.e. changing the names of the classes).